superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

   git clone GITHUBXXXXX/frontend ~/notes-api/frontend
   ```
 %% TODO: Add .env file in Frontend
-1. Use the `sample.env` file inside the frontend folder and turn it into a `.env`.
+1. Use the `.env.example` file inside the frontend folder and turn it into a `.env` file.
 1. Start the frontend server:
    ```bash
    cd frontend